Pu-Anlai/base16-builder-python/README.rst

 ::
     pip install pybase16-builder

-If you don't want to clutter your computer with something that you're probably just going to use once you can also just clone this repository and use the provided pybase16.py file.
+If you don't want to clutter your computer with something that you're just going to use once you can also just clone this repository and use the provided pybase16.py file.

 Usage
 -----